Skip to main content

 Raw File Exports

 In the web interface, Google Sheets can export documents to XLSX or ODS.
-The NodeJS library includes similar methods to perform the download5:

-/* download XLSX */
+/* Request XLSX export */

-const ab = await doc.downloadAsXLSX();
+const ab = await file.data.arrayBuffer();

-/* parse */
+/* Parse */

 const wb = XLSX.read(buf);